-Kermit knows the truth..
-Why Do Good People Become Silent—or Worse—About 9/11?
+Reality Has Been Scripted by the Manipulation Masters : Why Do Good People Become Silent—or Worse—About 9/11?
 Part 12: Signal Detection Theory © by Frances T. Shure, 2014 Editor’s Note: Frances Shure, M.A., L.P.C., has performed an in-depth analysis addressing a key issue of our time: “Why Do Good People Become Silent—or Worse—About 9/11?”
 In answering the question in the title of this essay, the two October segments — Part 10: Terror Management Theory, and Part 11: Systems Justification Theory — examined, respectively, how the fear of our own death, and the need to feel good about the cultural system in which we live, can create resistance to the evidence indicating that the official story about 9/11 is a lie.
 We continue Ms. The study of how acutely individuals discriminate when making decisions, including psychological factors that bias those decisions, has resulted in the Signal Detection Theory.1 Nearly all human decisions are made in an environment of uncertainty.
 Example: You are looking for a person (signal) in a crowded room.
 Let's assume you're a believer in the official 9/11 story.